 - 3. What was the outcome(s) of each person or group? - 4.
-What was the effect(s) of the goals and outcomes upon the black people of the Peedee region in South Carolina?

-5. Problem/Solution

-This method requires students to identify a problem encountered by one historical figure and consider multiple solutions and possible results.
+What was the effect(s) of the goals and outcomes upon the Black people of the Pee Dee?
+5. Problem/Solution This method requires students to identify a problem encountered by one historical figure and consider multiple solutions and possible results.
 Apply this method to Deas, Swails, and Rainey.
 Who: Lieutenant Stephen A. Swails